MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/blobs/copy-blobs-between-storage-accounts-network-restriction.md

 ---
 # Use AzCopy to copy blobs between Azure storage accounts with network restrictions

-This article introduces how to copy blobs between storage accounts by using the AzCopy command-line utility and how to implement the copy operation when network restrictions are configured for the storage accounts.
+This article introduces how to copy blobs between storage accounts by using the AzCopy command-line utility.
+It also explains how to implement the copy operation when network restrictions are configured for the storage accounts.

 ## Background

 Copying blob files between two storage accounts is a common requirement for many Azure users.
-There are several reasons for this, such as data backup, storage account migration, or meeting business requirements.
 Azure Storage supports directly copying blobs from one storage account to another, which can be implemented by using the AzCopy command-line utility.
 Users don't need to download files to local disks or buffers and then upload them again.

 Copying blobs between two storage accounts by using AzCopy doesn't rely on the network bandwidth of your local computer.
 This method can take advantage of the performance of storage accounts and Azure Virtual Network to achieve better throughput than downloading and uploading files.
 There are no bandwidth charges if both storage accounts are in the same region.